JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 Prerequisites:
   - [x] Must know About ERC-20 token standard and how to code your own cryptocurrency for tutorials/help refer : https://www.dappuniversity.com/articles/code-your-own-cryptocurrency-on-ethereum

-timestamp - 127  sell token
+timestamp - 202  load blockchain data in app react & store in react state(temorary objects acting like database)

 ===========================================================
 > ### First Look
 > ### Features